peter88213/nvhelp-de/source/nv_aeon2/index.rst

    # Name of the user-defined "Narrative" arc.

-   property_description = Description
+   property_description = Beschreibung

    # Name of the user-defined section description property.

-   property_notes = Notes
+   property_notes = Notizen

    # Name of the user-defined section notes property.

-   role_location = Location
+   role_location = Schauplatz

    # Name of the user-defined role for section locations.

-   role_item = Item
+   role_item = Gegenstand

    # Name of the user-defined role for items in a section.

-   role_character = Participant
+   role_character = Teilicipant

    # Name of the user-defined role for characters in a section.

-   type_character = Character
+   type_character = Figur

-   # Name of the user-defined "Character" type
+   # Name of the user-defined "Figur" type

-   type_location = Location
+   type_location = Schauplatz

-   # Name of the user-defined "Location" type
+   # Name of the user-defined "Schauplatz" type

-   type_item = Item
+   type_item = Gegenstand

-   # Name of the user-defined "Item" type
+   # Name of the user-defined "Gegenstand" type

    color_section = Red

-   # Color of new section events
+   # Color of neu section events

    color_event = Yellow

-   # Color of new non-section events
+   # Color of neu non-section events

    [OPTIONS]

    add_moonphase = No

-   # Yes: Add the moon phase to the event properties.
+   # Yes: Hinzufügen the moon phase to the event properties.
-   # No: Update moon phase, if already defined as event property.
+   # No: Aktualisieren moon phase, if already defined as event property.

 .. note::
-   Your custom configuration file does not have to contain all the entries listed above.
+   Your custom Konfigurationsdatei does not have to contain all the entries listed above.
 The changed entries are sufficient.